-We are more interested in write speed than the read speed.
-It is the write speed that determines how fast you the camera can write the image onto the memory card.
+We are more interested in write speed than read speed.
+It is the write speed that determines how fast the camera can write the image onto the memory card.

 So, it doesn’t mean that you can go for the fastest one available in the market.

-It would be waste of money if you invest on such a card and the writing speed of your camera is much less than that.
+It would be a waste of money if you invest in such a card and the writing speed of your camera is much less than that.

-So, check for the writing speed of the camera and try to buy a memory card which matches with this writing speed.
+So, check for the writing speed of the camera and try to buy a memory card that matches this writing speed.

 4. Memory Card Class Rating

 If you are interested in capturing videos with your camera then the Class rating of your memory card becomes important.
-Class 2, Class 4, Class 6 and Class 10 are the some of the most commonly available memory cards.
+Class 2, Class 4, Class 6, and Class 10 are some of the most commonly available memory cards.

 I recommend using memory cards above Class 6 on any digital cameras.
 They are good for recording videos up to 720p at 25fps.